 An accessibility firm or knowledgeable WordPress developer can help resolve accessibility issues caused a plugin.
 In many cases, accessibility firms or developers are able to add build another plugin or add a fix to your website’s theme that patches the plugin with the accessibility issues.
 (You cannot edit the files of a plugin directly or the changes will be lost the next time that plugin is updated.)

 If you need custom development and accessibility support, Equalize Digital is happy to help.
-You can request a custom quote for one-time fixes or purchase a priority support package of 2, 4, or 8 hours each month.
+You can request a custom quote for one-time fixes or sign up for a remediation plan.
 The International Association of Accessibility Professionals (IAAP) is also a good place to find qualified developers who understand accessibility.

 Find an Alternative Plugin